 - Regional homelessness strategy

 - Sustainability practices and conservation of our regions natural resources

 We have worked in the State legislature to secure huge wins, but many of our most pressing issues rely on local implementation to be solved, and are directly overseen by the Executive.
 Without new leadership there, we will continue to fall short of real progress for those being left behind.
-We know what needs to be done.
-We’ve spent millions studying solutions.
+Another study isn’t going to solve homelessness – we know what the issues are, and it’s time to actually get to work.
 What we need now is leaders with the political will, and the urgency, to drive us forward.

 - 6 years after declaring homelessness an emergency, the problem has only gotten worse.